 Mysterious though the carvings are, officials with the Council for West Virginia Archaeology stressed the problem in an open letter that rebutted assumptions that carvings in a cliff at Lynco, near Oceana, West Virginia, in Wyoming County, are of European origin.

-The December 2018 article titled Could the Celts Have Explored Appalachia Long Before Columbus? disregards research and "has problematic imperialist, or even racist, undertones,” council spokeswoman Charity Moore wrote.
+Archaeologist and council spokeswoman Charity Moore wrote that a 2018 article published by Appalachian Magazine titled "Could the Celts Have Explored Appalachia Long Before Columbus?" disregards research and "has problematic imperialist, or even racist, undertones."

-Speculation that Europeans might have created the Luther Elkins Petroglyph, a series of carvings in a cliff at Lynco, near Oceana, West Virginia, was proposed in the 1980s by the late Robert Pyle.
+Speculation that Europeans might have chiseled the carvings, known as the Luther Elkins Petroglyph, was first proposed in the 1980s by the late Robert Pyle.

-"We also believe that attributing Native American sites to Europeans has problematic imperialist, or even racist, undertones and that these ideas undermine the work of legitimate archaeologists."
+"We also believe that attributing Native American sites to Europeans has problematic imperialist or even racist undertones and that these ideas undermine the work of legitimate archaeologists."

 Moore encourages students of archaeology to consult the council when reporting on such matters and welcomes the continued promotion of West Virginia's heritage.

 Interested in finding out about more prehistoric sites?
 Read through our list of prehistoric landmarks in West Virginia.

 An enigmatic stone face carved into mossy sandstone along the rim of the New River Gorge is attracting increased attention as hiking, biking, and climbing in the region grows.
 Though its origins are popularly regarded as a mystery, the face was likely carved in the 1950s, and the son of its creator may still live in the area near Fayetteville, according to area residents who still regard it with a sense of awe.
 Read the full story here.